Scripts

 And there should be a complaint because the empty .sco file has not been written:

-To test calling a binary and a script, first save this file as print.py in the same folder where your .csd examples are:
+As a very basic example for a binary and a script, first save this file as test.py:

 from sys import argv